-As most of you know, I am from New Orleans.
-My ancestors are a mixed bag, coming as far away as Spain, France and the Canary Islands and as close to home as the Chitimacha Indian Tribe, so I have always proudly referred to myself as a mutt.
-My husband is from Istanbul, Turkey and with his ancestry comprised of 4 diametrically, politically opposed nations it’s a lesson in compassion that his lineage even exists at all!
+As most of you may know, I’m from New Orleans.
+My ancestors are a mixed bag, coming from as far away as Spain, France and the Canary Islands, and as close to home as the Chitimacha Indian Tribe, so I have always proudly referred to myself as a mutt.
+My husband is from Istanbul, Turkey and with his ancestry comprised of 4 diametrically, politically-opposed nations (Kurdish, Turkish, Syrian and Greek), it’s a massive lesson in compassion that his lineage even exists at all.

 My husband and I embrace our cultural differences.
-They are distinct and beautiful and we try to impart the variety of customs and traditions to our little peanut while also creating new ones.
+They are distinct and beautiful and we try to impart the variety of customs and traditions to our dsughter while also creating new ones.

 Living in Diversity

 We are blessed to live in one of the most culturally diverse cities in the world!
-Los Angeles has a very large and active Turkish community and we have built quite a beautiful network of friends in the almost two decades we have lived here who have all jumped right in to nurture and involve themselves in the raising of our baby girl.
-In addition, we have numerous friends who are also raising children in a multi-cultural family from Chinese to Mexican, Filipino and Indian, an essential example to our kids of the ever-changing landscape of what Family looks like.
+Los Angeles has a very large and active Turkish community, as well, and we have built quite a beautiful network of friends in the almost two decades we have lived here.
+In addition, we have numerous friends who are also raising children in a multi-cultural family from Chinese to Mexican, Filipino and Indian, an essential example to our kids of the ever-changing landscape of what family looks like.
+We have all bonded together to form a nurturing environment in which to raise our tribe’s children.

 The kitchen is one place where the diversity of our cultures is highlighted in our house!
-In any given week, we are serving up the United Nations of food, from red beans and rice to mücver.
-I have embraced Turkish cuisine and have an arsenal of traditional recipes mastered, while I also have fun experimenting with my own take on the various Turkish flavor profiles.
+Any given week, we are serving up the United Nations of food, from red beans and rice to mücver.
+I have embraced Turkish cuisine, and have mastered an arsenal of traditional recipes, but I also enjoy experimenting with my own take on the various Turkish and Southern cuisine flavor profiles.

 Speaking in Tongues